 Fruit juice is a tasty option, and a more flavorful alternative to water.
-It’s simple to throw a juice box into your child’s lunch and send them on their way to school — but many of these juices contain little-to-no actual fruit content, making them mostly well-marketed blasts of sugar.
-NBC News writes that the popular fruit “juice” brand Sunny D actually consists of just 5 percent real juice.
-According to the Sunny D website, each 6 ½ ounce serving contains 11 grams of sugar!
+It’s simple to throw a juice box in your child’s lunch and send them on their way to school — but many of these juices contain little-to-no actual fruit content, making them mostly well-marketed blasts of sugar.
+NBC News writes that the popular fruit “juice” brand Sunny D actually consists of just 5% real juice.
+According to the Sunny D website, each 6½ ounce serving contains 11 grams of sugar!

 More From Life Cheat Sheet:

 - 8 Spicy Recipes for Adding a Kick to Your Cocktail

 - 6 Easy Recipes Every College-Aged Kid Needs to Know